AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Specification.md

 Container messages
 ------------------

-A Container message is interpreted as a SdsStream in the Sequential Data Store.
+A Container message is interpreted as an SdsStream in the Sequential Data Store.
 The keywords in the Container definition are interpreted as follows:

 * ``id``: Corresponds to the SdsStream Id field.
 It must conform to the rules defined for